bugasmarcondes/nestjs-graphql-ideas-api/README.md

 - GET http://localhost:4000/api/users (check if there's any user in the database)
 - POST http://localhost:4000/register (check validation UserAlreadyExist, PasswordMissing)
 - POST http://localhost:4000/login (check if we can login)

+## Authentication

+- Authorization Guards have a single responsibility.
+They determine whether a given request will be handled by the route handler or not, depending on certain conditions (like permissions, roles, ACLs, etc.) present at run-time.
+- nestjs-graphql-ideas-api/backend/src/shared/auth.guard.ts
+- nestjs-graphql-ideas-api/backend/src/user/user.controller.ts
+- nestjs-graphql-ideas-api/backend/src/user/user.decorator.ts